andygrunwald/gotrap/README.md

 },
 ```

-*gotrap* needs to create merge requests at Github to trigger services.
+*gotrap* needs to create pull requests at Github to trigger services.
 The `github` section contains settings for the connection to Github.

 The `api-token` setting will be used to authenticate against Github using [Personal API tokens](https://github.com/blog/1509-personal-api-tokens).